 Yet, while loyalty is a well-established goal among B2C brands, B2B businesses aren’t making the most of it.
 In fact, in our 2021 report The State of B2B Account Experience, we found that only 13% of B2B brands are analyzing financial data to understand the loyalty of their customers.

-That means the overwhelming majority of B2B brands aren’t using loyalty to their full potential and we want to change that starting with this guide.
+That means the overwhelming majority of B2B brands aren’t using loyalty to their full potential and we want to change that by starting with this guide.

 Here, we make the case for the value of tracking customer loyalty in B2B.
 We’ll show you how to monitor it and ensure it’s working for your bottom line, too.